 Suppose a person was called of God, truly repented, accepted Christ, was baptized, and received the Holy Spirit, and then maybe he lived after that only for a year.
 Was he lost because he did not get to go through the whole law and keep the whole law?
 Of course not.
-I said you would not get this right away, but maybe after you hear this sermon you and read through the book of Galatians, you understand what Paul said about circumcision.
+I said you would not get this right away, but maybe after you hear this sermon and read through the book of Galatians, you will understand what Paul said about circumcision.

 That they abstain from pollution of idols.
 (The first commandment, the second commandment, and the third commandment at the very least.

 From blood.
 (This does not touch any commandment.
 It goes all the way back to the Noahide laws in Genesis 9 to pick that one up: Do not eat any blood.
 Do not eat an animal that has been strangled, because the blood is still in it.

 We are touching on things that are ceremonial in nature.
 In regard to these four actual regulations, my study Bible even says they are amazingly comprehensive because they involve the dietary regulations.
 They involve religious and moral practice.
 Now there is the first hint you have that laws are not done away under the decision of Acts 15.
 It is a very fact that they reached back into the Old Testament and picked out these laws, and said, "Gentiles, you had better obey these things."
 Now why?